rrweb-io/rrweb/docs/development/coding-style.md

 # Coding Style

-These are the style guidelines for coding in Electron.
+These have been adapted from the style guidelines for coding in Electron.

 You can run `yarn lint` to show any style issues detected by `eslint`.